 More importantly, please, make sure not to give the porter to carry valuable things like ornaments and money.

-What to pack to Annapurna Base Camp Trek?
+What to pack for Annapurna Base Camp Trek?

 - Sleeping bag (down or synthetic fill and rated to at least 15-20 degrees Fahrenheit)